Pediatric Sports Medicine in Fort Mill, SC

 - Buckling and/or locking of the knee

-Children can also have negative symptoms from instability of the shoulder, which is likely to affect young athletes involved in playing baseball, softball, volleyball, and other activities that require frequent overhead motions.
+Children can also have negative symptoms from the instability of the shoulder, which is likely to affect young athletes involved in playing baseball, softball, volleyball, and other activities that require frequent overhead motions.

 Treatment for shoulder instability typically begins by resting the affected joint and involving the patient in physical therapy exercises.
 If these methods are unsuccessful, surgery may be needed to fully repair the shoulder.

-Another condition commonly seen in athletes involved in baseball or softball, thrower’s elbow, interferes with both the inside and outside components of the elbow joint.
+Another condition is commonly seen in athletes involved in baseball or softball, the thrower’s elbow, interferes with both the inside and outside components of the elbow joint.
 This inflammatory condition can be addressed using mild treatments like resting the area and regularly icing the elbow to reduce swelling.
 If the individual continues to aggravate their thrower’s elbow, it is possible for the growth plate and its development to become compromised.
 If the condition doesn’t improve, you should schedule an appointment with a SpecOrtho specialist.

 Osteochondritis (OCD) of the Elbow

 Just like osteochondritis of the knee, osteochondritis of the elbow can result in repetitive trauma to the joint.
 This trauma may lead to significant life-long effects and painful symptoms, which is why you should contact SpecOrtho right away if you begin to notice symptoms.

-Accessory navicular is a foot condition which causes an extra bone or piece of cartilage to develop just above the arch of the foot.
-Accessory navicular is a congenital condition, meaning that it exists from the moment the individual is born.
+The accessory navicular is a foot condition that causes an extra bone or piece of cartilage to develop just above the arch of the foot.
+The accessory navicular is a congenital condition, meaning that it exists from the moment the individual is born.
 The excess bone or cartilage will not always present with symptoms, but should be removed if it leads to chronic pain or discomfort.

-In addition to instability of the shoulder or kneecap, many of the pediatric patients we treat for sport-related injuries experience symptoms from a condition known as ankle instability.
+In addition to the instability of the shoulder or kneecap, many of the pediatric patients we treat for sport-related injuries experience symptoms from a condition known as ankle instability.
 Individuals with chronic issues of ankle instability often have negative symptoms from frequent pain and swelling after accidentally turning their ankle while playing sports, or even while just walking.
 An athlete with chronic ankle instability should see a SpecOrtho pediatric sports specialist to prevent long-term damage to the joint.